-1.3.2.9 13FEMA Community Rating System
+1.3.2.6 FEMA Community Rating System

-FEMA's Community Rating System is a voluntary incentive program that recognizes and encourages community floodplain management practices that exceed the minimum requirements of the NFIP.
-In Community Rating System communities, NFIP flood insurance premium rates are discounted to reflect the reduced flood risk resulting from the community's efforts.
+The County currently maintains a Class 5 rating in FEMA's Community Rating System, which measures a community's readiness and resilience to future natural disasters.
 SLC and the municipalities recognize the importance of floodplain management as a community-based effort to prevent or reduce the risk of flooding, resulting in a more resilient community and reducing the financial impacts of flooding.
-For each higher Class rating a local government obtains (higher class rating receives a 'lower class number'), the entire community receives 5 percent off their NFIP flood insurance premiums.
-Currently, the City of Fort Pierce maintains a Class 6 rating, and St. Lucie County and Port St. Lucie a Class 5 rating, resulting in a 20 percent and 25 percent reduction in flood insurance rates for the entire community.
+For each higher Class rating a local government obtains (higher class rating is lower class number), the entire community receives 5 percent off their flood insurance premiums.
+Currently, the City of Fort Pierce maintains a Class 6 rating, and St. Lucie County and Port St. Lucie a Class 5 rating, resulting in a 20% and 25% reduction in flood insurance rates for the entire community.

-1.3.2.10 St. Lucie County Unified Local Mitigation Strategy
+1.3.2.7 St. Lucie County Unified Local Mitigation Strategy